Frankie8472/advanced-systems-lab/README.md

 ETH Computer Science MSc, Computer Science Department ETH Zurich

+## Goal

+Starting with a Baseline version, we implement various optimizations to significantly speed up the performance of the Baum-Welch algorithm.

 ## How to compile Benchmarks
 Go to top level directory, do